StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Experimental Setup

 \subsection{Dataset}

 We construct a custom subset of the MAGE (Machine-Generated Text Detection in the Wild) benchmark~\cite{li2024magemachinegeneratedtextdetection}, which provides human-written and AI-generated text across multiple domains.
 Our training set consists of 10,000 AI-generated samples drawn from the MAGE training split; no human-written samples are used during RL fine-tuning, as the policy learns entirely from detector feedback on paraphrased AI text.
-The evaluation set contains 1,000 human-written and 1,000 AI-generated samples from the MAGE test split, filtered to 100--500 tokens.
-Human samples in the evaluation set are used solely for threshold calibration at the 1\% FPR operating point.
+The evaluation set uses the full filtered MAGE test pool with 15,310 human-written and 14,656 AI-generated samples after applying the 100--500 token filter.
+Human samples in the evaluation set are used solely for threshold calibration at the 1\% FPR operating point; AI and attacked samples are never used when setting thresholds.